lennym/funkie/README.md

 # funkie

-Makes orchestration of automated functional/behavioural testing easier
+Makes orchestration of automated functional/behavioural testing easier.

 Will handle the spinning up and tearing down of automation driver processes automatically so you can just `npm test`.
 Funkie allows you to choose from a number of compatible automation drivers and will handle their installation and the execution of their processes for you.

+## Why funkie?

+Most automation frameworks require a user to handle starting/stopping a webdriver/selenium instance independently from the test runner.
+Funkie makes it easy to do single-command automated test runs, which are fully encapsulated and clean up after themselves.

 ## Installation